iyasinn/obsidian-work/Math/Discrete Math/Chapter 5 - Induction and Recursion/;5.2 - Strong Induction/Strong Induction.md

 #### Explain the alternate (But equivalent) form of strong induction
 ![[Pasted image 20220613223914.png]]

-WE need access to our base cases!
+We need access to our base cases!
 That’s how we limit k!